-The development shall be carried out and completed in accordance with the plans and particulars lodged with the application, and additional plans and particulars submitted on 19th April 2024, except as may otherwise be required in order to comply with the following conditions.
+1. The proposed development shall be carried out and completed in accordance with the plans and particulars lodged with the application and additional plans and particulars submitted on the 25th day of September, 2024, except as may otherwise be required in order to comply with the following conditions.

-Reason: In the interest of clarity and the proper planning and sustainable development of the area and to ensure the protection of the environment.
+Reason: In the interests of clarity and the proper planning and sustainable development of the area and to ensure the protection of the environment.

-2. The operational use of the proposed development shall expire on 31st day of December 2050, unless a subsequent planning permission to continue operating has been secured.
+The operational use of the proposed development shall expire on the 31st day of December, 2050, unless a subsequent planning permission to continue operating has been secured.